pmcgoohan/targeting-zero-mev/content-layer.md

 We only skip either an entire set (if the picker queue halts), or all of the shufflers in a set (if the shuffler queue halts).
 We never skip and replace individual nodes within a set, as this gives too much choice to the printer and therefore an unfair advantage.

-As a final backstop if the skipper process fails to get things moving again, we can reschedule on the next L1 block write with a new set of roles.

-[TODO diagram of a queue with the printer and skippers]

 ### Pickers and Picker Queue

 The job of the picker queue is to create a stream of transactions grouped in chunks.
 It does this with minimal transaction censorship and equitable inclusion regardless of the location of the originators (eg: it reduces the advantage of running from a server in Telehouse London vs a laptop in Swansea).
 Transaction order doesn’t matter at this point.

 Pickers work to publish chunks to the picker queue as fast as possible.
 To do this the picker queue runs asynchronously alongside the shuffler queue and never references it.
-This means that even if the shuffler queue halts, the picker queue will carry on regardless.
+This means that even if the shuffler queue halts, the picker queue carries on regardless.

 Before starting work on their allocated chunk, a picker must receive the previous chunk published by the printer (MsgPickerChunk).